Mental Health and Lifestyle Survey

 Changes in the percentage of problematic drinking (CAGE score of 2 points or higher)

-• In the FY2021 survey, the proportion of those with high-risk (CAGE score of 2 points or higher) was 14.5% among males and 6.6% among females, showing a downward trend for both sexes.
+• In the FY2022 survey, the proportion of those with high-risk (CAGE score of 2 points or higher) was 14.1% among males and 6.2% among females, showing a downward trend for both sexes.

 Influences on daily life due to the spread of COVID-19

-• In the FY2021 survey, those who responded that COVID-19 exerted influence on their daily life "Significantly" or "To some extent" (the affected group) accounted for 41.6%, a result that was about the same as in FY2020, the year when this survey item was introduced.
+• In the FY2022 survey, those who responded that COVID-19 exerted influence on their daily life “Significantly” or “To some extent” (the affected group) accounted for 37.9%, which decreased compared with the last year.

 Changes in risk perception of radiation health effects

-• Regarding possible radiation effects on the next generation, 24.3% responded that they think effects on the next generation are likely to occur (“Possibilities are high” and “Possibilities are very high” combined) in the FY2021 survey.
+• Regarding possible radiation effects on the next generation, 22.2% responded that they think effects on the next generation are likely to occur (“Possibilities are high” and “Possibilities are very high” combined) in the FY2022 survey.
 These percentages have been gradually decreasing.

 Provision of support to those in need